eLibrary resources available while IFoA Libraries are closed

 International Actuarial Association, Actuaries Without Borders – ‘Book drive’ donation scheme

-Do you have textbooks no longer used from past exam study?
+Do you have textbooks no longer used from past exam studies?
 The IAA has a ‘Book drive’ scheme inviting those wishing to pledge book titles listed as requested by overseas universities for their actuarial courses.
 Financial donations to the scheme are also welcome.

 Contact Details